Skip to main content

 Resort and Hospitality Management Emphasis Courses

 Introduces students to the major legal issues and risks involved in the resort and hospitality industry.
-Emphasizes the implication of legal issues for business decision-making, developing policies to mitigate risk, compliance and prevention of liabilities.
-Covers legal reasoning and the legal system, agency and business associations, torts, contracts and sales, intellectual property, employment law, and product liability.
+Emphasizes the implication of the law on business decision-making, risk management policy development, and prevention of liabilities.
+Topics will include the legal system, torts, contracts and sales, agency and employment law, and other specific legal issues that arise in the resort and hospitality industry, such as liability to guests and facilities management.

 Covers the skills and knowledge needed to develop and maintain a competent staff.
 Examines current trends and the strategic role of training.
 Includes decision-making in hiring, training, promoting, and dismissal; evaluation of HRM processes and systems; and training program design and effectiveness.

 Internship credits are earned in supervised fieldwork specifically related to resort operations and hospitality management.
 No more than 12 internship credits may be used to meet degree requirements or university graduation requirements.
 Recommended cumulative GPA of 2.5 and approval of faculty advisor.
 May be repeated for a maximum of 6 credits.
-Must be admitted to the BBA in Management or Certificate in Resort and Hospitality Management.
+Must be admitted to the Management BBA degree or the Resort and Hospitality Management certificate.

 Authorization